 Calling up the range

-- Press the pre - Press the or button to select Range.
+- ► Press the ☐ or ☐ button to select After start. - ▶ Press the or button to select Range.

 The approximate distance which can be covered with the tank's current contents and your current style of driving is shown.